- Learn More

 - Soliciting of sales or selling to library patrons except at library-sponsored events;

-- Using tobacco or nicotine delivery products inside the library;
+- Using tobacco or nicotine delivery products on library property or within 25 feet of the premises

 - Eating food in the library with the exception of the café or approved meeting room events;